FriskyDev/jmp/README.md

   * go to common locations you fequent
   * remember specific paths you don't use often

-The jmp list is saved in a file in your home directory named ".jump_list.txt".
+The jmp list is saved in a file in your home directory named "```.jump_list.txt```".
 This way, the jmp list is persisted across logins.

 ## Step-by-step guide
 First, you need to install jmp.
 This is as simple as adding a couple of script files and editing your .bashrc.